-View handcrafted furnishings, tapestries, and a selection of George and Ellen Booth’s (Cranbrook’s founders) large collection of world class art in their 1908 English Tudor, Arts & Crafts Style manor home during your guided tour.
+View handcrafted furnishings, tapestries, and a selection of George and Ellen Booth’s (Cranbrook’s founders) large collection of world class art in their 1908 English Tudor, Arts and Crafts-style manor home during your guided tour.

 Highlights of Rooms You'll Tour at Cranbrook House

-The Library is the largest room in Cranbrook House and is truly the centerpiece of George Booth's devotion to the Arts and Crafts movement.
-Featuring hand-carved walls, hand-woven tapestries, hand-made furniture, and many hand-bound books in its collection of over 6,000 titles!
+The Library is the centerpiece of George Booth's devotion to the Arts and Crafts movement.
+Added in 1918, this room boasts hand-carved walls, hand-woven tapestries, hand-made furniture, and many hand-bound books in its collection of over 6,000 titles!

 Mr. Booth's Original Office

 George Booth often met and conducted business with farm supervisors, gardeners, and others in his original office before the west wing addition in 1918; at which time it was converted to a "morning room" for Ellen Booth.
-In 1993, the Auxiliary restored the room to the way it looked when the family moved into Cranbrook House.
+In 1993, Cranbrook House & Gardens Auxiliary restored the room to the way it looked when the family moved into Cranbrook House.

 The Oak Room